turingschool/curriculum/tutorials/debugging/outputting_text.markdown

 ### Debug Helper

 If you can get to the point of execution where a view template is being rendered, then you can take advantage of the `debug` helper method.
 It accepts one object as an argument and outputs a nicely formatted YAML representation of the object wrapped in `<pre>` tags.
-The build-in Rails stylesheet already has styles for the `<pre>` tags for this reason.
+The built-in Rails stylesheet already has styles for the `<pre>` tags for this reason.

 For instance, in the form used with the `create` action, I could insert `debug` like this: